waimea-dt/flask-project/docs/guides/auth.md

 ## User Authentication with User Account Table

-If you need to create nultiple user accounts and authenticate them based on username and password, you will need a dedicated `user` table in your database.
+If you need to create multiple user accounts and authenticate them based on username and password, you will need a dedicated `user` table in your database.

 *Note: Best practice is to **never store user passwords** in your database, but instead to store a **hash** of the password*